-The UB Teach ESOL program is an accelerated, combined degree program that allows you to earn an applied linguistics BA and an ESOL EdM within five years.
-It provides you with content expertise in linguistics while preparing you to teach English as a new language to speakers of other languages in American educational systems (preK–12): early childhood, childhood and secondary schools.
+The UB Teach linguistics and English for speakers of other languages (ESOL) education program is an accelerated, combined degree program where you can earn a linguistics bachelor’s and an ESOL education master’s in five years.
+It provides content expertise in linguistics and prepares you to teach English to speakers of other languages from pre-K to 12th grade.
+You’ll study in both the Department of Linguistics and the Department of Learning and Instruction.

-Academic credential granted | Bachelor of Arts (BA) and Master of Education (EdM) |
+| Academic credential granted | Bachelor of Arts (BA) and Master of Education (EdM) |

-Certification option | Successful completion of program leads to an institutional recommendation for New York State initial and professional certification in ESOL |
+| Certification option | Successful completion of program leads to an institutional recommendation for New York State initial and professional certification in ESOL |

-Grade levels | PreK to 12 |
+| Grade levels | Pre-K to 12 |

-Credits required for completion | 144 |
+| Credits required for completion | 144 |

-Time to completion | 5 years |
+| Time to completion | 5 years |

-Course delivery | On campus, some online coursework |
+| Course delivery | On campus, some online coursework |

 |

-Application deadline | Early action: Nov.
+| Application deadline | Early action: Nov.
 15 Scholarship consideration: Dec.
-15 Regular decision: Feb.
-1 Students can continue to submit an application for fall consideration until capacity is reached.
-Students may begin applying for the combined linguistics BA/ESOL EdM beginning fall 2021 semester. |
+8 Regular decision: Feb.
+1 Students can continue to submit an application for fall consideration until capacity is reached. |

 This is a sample course schedule.
 These courses are subject to change.
 As a student in the UB Teach program, you must work closely with your advisor before registering for classes.